DigitalPublishingToolkit/Money-Lab-Reader/docs/6_3-Irina_Robert.md

 ![Fig. 4: Types of external help received or needed during the crowdfunding campaign.](media/Images_Irina/image5.jpg)

+`Fig. 4: Types of external help received or needed during the crowdfunding campaign.`{.caption}

 Figures represent number of responses.
 The figures show 1/3 needed external help in their campaign, mainly on research on how to develop different aspects of the campaign.

 ![Fig. 5: 35 out of 60 respondents would crowdfund again.
 Figures represent numbers of responses.](media/Images_Irina/image6.jpg)

+`Fig. 5: 35 out of 60 respondents would crowdfund again.
+Figures represent numbers of responses.`{.caption}

 ## Visualizing Crowdfunding Platforms